 636 Coffman Street, Longmont, CO

 Downtown Longmont's newest residential community on the corner of Longs Peak Ave. and Main St. Modern studio, one- and two-bedroom apartments are available.
 Roosevelt residents enjoy all Downtown has to offer as well as the public park next door.
-The first floor of the building is home to Modena Wine Cafe, Longs Peak Pub, Aspire Salon, Art Studio & Gallery space, and underground parking.
+The first floor of the building is home to Bin No. 46 Wine Bar & Restaurant and Longs Peak Pub.

 600 Coffman Street, Longmont, CO

 Downtown's most visible affordable housing property.
 Acquired in 2005, it has 72 apartments for seniors 62 years of age and older and disabled.

 A historic garden multifamily community, located on 3rd Avenue in the Downtown District.
 The Cannery Warehouse building was converted to apartments in 1984 and houses 59 units.
 The Cannery consists of 94 units in three buildings.

 Longmont has two nationally registered downtown historic neighborhood districts: the Historic Eastside and Historic Westside.
 The purpose of these districts is to recognize their special character and interest and exemplify outstanding elements of Longmont's heritage since its founding in 1871 by the Chicago-Colorado Colony.
 The neighborhoods feature several unique amenities associated with original Longmont, such as wide streets, large lots, mature trees, and a variety of architectural character including bungalows, cottages and Victoria-style buildings.
 One of the main characteristics of the neighborhoods is their small town feel, which is emphasized by their proximity to historic Main Street shops and services.